ban-m/readuntillogfiles/README.md

         - 2018-03-14-dyss-sc-1500.log : for chr01, 5.5 hours.
         - 2018-03-14-dyss-sc2-2105.log : for chr02, 2 hours.
         - 2018-03-14-dyss-sc2-2300.log : for chr02, 7 hours.
++ ./logfile-ecoli <-> Table 3. repl1 and 2.
+    - The experiment was carried our for 18.5 hours and 4.5 hours, for two biological replicate, respectively.
+        - 2018-06-27-ecoli.log: for 4.5 hours run.
+        - 2018-06-28-ecoli.log: for 18.5 hours run.

 ## Comment